-3. The process contains two units: Unit 1 and Unit 2.
-Equipment Module 1 is a common resource (stand-alone), exclusive use.
+3. One example of how to classify the process cell: The process cell contains two units: Unit 1 and Unit 2.
+Equipment Module 1 is a common resource (stand-alone), exclusive-use.
 Equipment Module 2 is part of Unit 2.
 See Figure 1.